hritam-mondal/Netflix-Clone/README.md

 # Netflix Clone

-A Simplified front end clone of Netflix.
+A Simplified front end clone of Netflix.<br />
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Demo